deeprest/sagaGitlabMirror/DEV.md

 pP
 *Establish the design before resuming work*

-- Pawns and Controllers
++ Pawns and Controllers
-- turret projectiles do not hit player
++ turret projectiles do not hit player

+- fix chop drop input
 - spiderbot.

 - confirm that Teams are working for all characters.